Qobuz: History

+running the desktop Qobuz app as a streaming target.

 Audio formats

 Streamed music is available in MP3 at 320 kbit/s, CD-DA quality lossless (16-bit/44.1 kHz) and hi-resolution quality lossless (up to 24-bit/192 kHz) for some tracks.
-The formats available for individually-purchased songs are WAV, AIFF, ALAC and FLAC for hi-res quality, lossless WMA for CD quality music, and MP3, standard WMA and AAC for lossy quality (at 128 kbit/s or 320 kbit/s).
+The formats available for individually purchased songs are WAV, AIFF, ALAC and FLAC for hi-res quality, lossless WMA for CD quality music, and MP3, standard WMA and AAC for lossy quality (at 128 kbit/s or 320 kbit/s).

 In October 2024, Qobuz expanded its audio quality offer by introducing support for the formats DSD (Direct Stream Digital) in 1bit/2.8 MHz, 1bit/5.6 MHz, 1bit/11.2 MHz, 1bit/22.5 MHz, and DXD (Digital eXtreme Definition) up to 24 Bits/352.8 kHz.

 Availability

 Platforms

 Qobuz has apps for Microsoft Windows, macOS, iOS and Android compatible devices.
 30-second clips are available without a subscription.

 Qobuz can also be used on Google Chromecast devices and TizenOS (as used on Samsung televisions) devices.
 It is also available on the music server management service Roon.
 A web player version (accessed via a web browser) is also available.